CHRIStopher t. ZEMBRZUSKI : KANSAS CITY, MISSOURI

 I'm always looking for a challenge in my culinary career, keeping me on my toes and taking care of the ones I love.

-I have had some wonderful opportunities since moving to Kansas in 2007 from Minnesota with Dean and Deluca, to opening my restaurant, the Rusty Horse in Parkville which was sold after 1 year, Sporting Kansas City where our contract was bought out after the first season I was with them, to my most recent spot back at Dean and Deluca.
+I have had some wonderful opportunities since moving to Kansas in 2007 from Minnesota with Dean and Deluca, to opening my restaurant, the Rusty Horse in Parkville which was sold after 1 year, Sporting Kansas City where our contract was bought out after the first season I was with them.
+Now I am working with Chef Kansas City full time!

 In my 25 years in the industry I have worked both front and back of the house, with 20 years in management, and love it all.
 I graduated with a 3.8GPA from the Art Institutes International of Minnesota in 2006, holding double honors and top of my class.

 I also went on to earn my Certified Chef de Cuisine as well with the American Culinary Federation.
 I am no stranger to working hard and pushing myself and all others on my team to be the best they can be.